-4 Effects of Permanent and Transitory Monetary Shocks in the Empirical Model
+4 Effects of Permanent and Transitory Monetary Shocks

-Figure 3 displays mean posterior estimates of the responses of inflation, output, and the nominal interest rate to permanent (left panels) and temporary (right panels) interest-rate shocks, along with asymmetric 95-percent error bands constructed using the method proposed by Sims and Zha (1999).
-The size of the permanent interest-rate shock is set to ensure that on average it leads to a 1 percent increase in the nominal interest rate in the long run, where the average is taken over the posterior distribution of impulse responses.
+Figure 3 displays mean posterior estimates of the responses of inflation, output, and the nominal interest rate to a permanent monetary shock (an increase in $X_t^m$ ) and a temporary interest-rate shock (an increase in $z_t^m$ ).
+The size of the permanent monetary shock is set to ensure that on average it leads to a 1 percent increase in the nominal interest rate in the long run.
 Because inflation is cointegrated with the nominal interest rate, it also is expected to increase by 1 percent in the long run.
-The main result conveyed by figure 3 is that the adjustment of inflation to its higher long-run level takes place in the short run.
-In fact, inflation increases by 1 percent on impact and remains around that level thereafter.
+The main result conveyed by Figure 3 is that inflation and the interest rate approach their higher long-run levels already in the short run.
+This means that if the increase in $X_t^m$ is interpreted as an increase in the inflation target, the figure suggests that its implementation requires a gradual normalization of the policy rate and results in an immediate reflation.
+Interestingly, Aruoba and Schorfheide (2011), De Michelis and Iacoviello (2016), and Azevedo, Ritto, and Teles (2019) find a similar result using different empirical methodologies and observables.

 On the real side of the economy, the permanent increase in the nominal interest rate does not cause a contraction in aggregate activity.
-Indeed, output exhibits a transitory expansion.5 This effect could be the consequence of low real interest rates resulting from
+Indeed, output exhibits a transitory expansion.
+This effect could be the consequence of low real interest rates resulting from